What is a Frenchton ?

 Frenchton health and problem

-We know that, despite the hope to out-breed certain health concerns in the purebred parent breeds, the Frenchton does still suffer with a few health problems.
+We know that, despite the hope to out-breed certain health concerns in the purebred parent breeds, the Frenchton does still suffer from a few health problems.

 Some of the more common health problems Frenchtons suffer from include: